What is the Dielectric Strength Formula? Testing, Table of Values

 What is Dielectric Strength, and Why is it Important?

 Dielectric strength is a coating’s ability to endure an applied voltage without breakdown.
-This parameter is defined as the highest voltage (typically stated in volts per mil thickness) at which no breakdown occurs.
+This parameter is the highest voltage (typically stated in volts per mil thickness) at which no dielectric breakdown occurs.
 It quantifies how strong a conformal coating’s insulation is, with a higher number signifying the insulating material’s high resistance to dielectric breakdown.

 Maintaining dielectric resistance is critical for impedance and signal integrity concerns, as the insulating material must keep the circuit working correctly.
 Enhancing dielectric strength protects the circuit board’s long-term function.
 The safety and effectiveness of a device with a circuit board rely on an entirely closed system, so insulation with high dielectric resistance is critical.